jeroenvanwissen/jeroenvanwissen.nl/src/content/post/built-with-astro-build.md

 date: '2023-01-02T00:00:00.000Z'
 title: Built with Astro.build
 categories:
 - Tech
 - JavaScript
 - Astro.build
-description: >
-  I started to build simple websites like this one with Astro.build, a static html generator framework.
+description: 'I started to build simple websites like this one with Astro.build, a static html generator framework.

+  '
 type: blog
+draft: false
 ---
 In a search of a simple static html page generator framework I stumbled up on [Astro.build](https://astro.build "Link to Astro.build website")

 Immediately I liked the simplicity and ease of use.
 And mostly to be able to extend it with other JavaScript frameworks like React and Svelte (and more..)